WCRSyyc/diy-blinky-bot/Witch.md

 * Using white glue, glue the white piece of paper onto the back of the head, behind the eyes.

-* Using a red pen or fine-tipped marker, draw in circles (~12 mm) for the irises.&nbsp; Color the irises yellow.&nbsp; (A circle template may be helpful for this step.)
+* Using a red pen or fine-tipped marker, draw in circles (~12 mm) for the irises.&nbsp; Colour the irises yellow.&nbsp; (A circle template may be helpful for this step.)

 * Glue the teeth in from the backside of the face.